reeganviljoen/proc_eval/README.md

 ## Compatibility

-Because this gem makes use of keyword parameters and refinements, it is only compatible with Ruby version 2.0.0 and above (excluding any future release of Ruby 3).
+Because this gem makes use of keyword parameters and refinements, it is only compatible with Ruby version 2.0.0 and above.

 ## Usage